theleftcoast/swarm-simplex-bootstrap/ssb_optimize/README.md

 To run unit tests, open a shell environment and run the following command in the top-level directory.

-'''
+'''bash
-> python -m unittest discover -v
+python -m unittest discover -v
 '''